Transforming Farming with Precision Agriculture

 Please note that the views expressed in this article are of the author and do not necessarily reflect the views or policies of any organization.

-The writer is affiliated with the Institute of Agricultural and Resource Economics, University of Agriculture and can be reached at aftabashraf3631@gmail.com
+The writer is affiliated with the Department of Agriculture and Agribusiness Management, University of Karachi.
+Pakistan and can be reached at aftabahmedrahimoon786@gmail.com

 Related Stories